 The next day, President Roosevelt pushed a button in Washington, D.C. signaling the official start of vehicle traffic over the Bridge at noon.
 When the celebration got out of hand, the SFPD had a small riot in the uptown Polk Gulch area.
 Weeks of civil and cultural activities called “the Fiesta” followed.

-Faith and Courage: A Novel of Colonial America (Tapestry of Love) (Volume 2) In this action-packed novel depicting true events of a family saga, George Willson, ridden with guilt over difficult decisions he made to survive, embraces the Quaker faith which further creates problems for his existence in the New World.
+Faith and Courage: A Novel of Colonial America (Tapestry of Love) (Volume 2) In this action-packed novel depicting true events of a family saga, George Willson, ridden with guilt over difficult decisions he made to survive, embrace the Quaker faith which further creates problems for his existence in the New World.